maugenst/tabletojson/README.md

 ```

 ### containsClasses

 Array of classes to find a specific table using this class.
-Default is 'null/undefined'.
+Default is `null`/
+`undefined`.

 ## Known issues and limitations

-This module only supports parsing basic tables with a simple horizontal set of <th></th> headings and
+This module only supports parsing basic tables with a simple horizontal set of
-corresponding <td></td> cells.
+`<th></th>` headings and corresponding `<td></td>` cells.

-It can give useless or weird results on tables that have complex structures (such as nested tables) or
+It can give useless or weird results on tables that have complex structures
-multiple headers (such as on both X and Y axis).
+(such as nested tables) or multiple headers (such as on both X and Y axis).

-You'll need to handle things like work out which tables to parse and (in most cases) clean up the data.
+You'll need to handle things like work out which tables to parse and (in most
-You might want to combine it it with modules like json2csv or CsvToMarkdownTable.
+cases) clean up the data.
+You might want to combine it it with modules like
+json2csv or CsvToMarkdownTable.

-You might want to use it with a module like 'cheerio' if you want to parse specific tables identified
+You might want to use it with a module like 'cheerio' if you want to parse
-by id or class (i.e. select them with cheerio and pass the HTML of them as a string).
+specific tables identified by id or class (i.e. select them with cheerio and
+pass the HTML of them as a string).

 ## Example usage